 We all know food doesn’t judge.
 Chocolate understands.
 Pizza comforts us when we’ve had a bad day without asking any stupid questions…. this is stress eating at its finest.
+The prevalence of stress eating memes shows us this is a common problem.

 It’s not enough that stress prevents us from losing weight, it also can be the reason we turn to food to try and dampen and numb all those stressful, negative feelings we are experiencing.